Why Do I Need To Know How To Breath When Singing?

 As you can hear, a supported sound is way more pleasant to the listener than an unsupported sound.
 How much more if you compare an entire song between these two sound qualities?
 Voice quality is important if you are performing or competing – check this article about judging singing competitions.

-How to breathe correctly? - The age-old question.
+How To Breathe Correctly Then? - The age-old question.

 Stop right there and hit that pause button!